20 Examples of Big Data in Healthcare and Key Improvements They Bring

 Optimal Staff Management

 For health workers to improve patient outcomes, they need to work in a facility with optimal schedules and proper general organization.
-Big data in healthcare can help achieve that.
-Professionals can use predictive analytics in healthcare to collect and process real-time data, measuring an organization’s staffing and personnel management performance.
+Big data can help achieve that.
+Professionals can use predictive analytics in healthcare to collect and process real-time data measuring a healthcare organization’s staffing and personnel management performance.
+With the insights from the assessment, healthcare providers can alter their staffing schedules and ensure patients get the best care while health workers have an optimal workload.
+Therefore, big data in healthcare optimizes scheduling and helps reduce burnout among health professionals

-Challenges with the Usage of Big Data in Healthcare
+Challenges with Healthcare Big Data Usage

 Data Storage and Management